 CIAN 5357.
-SCIENCE AND TECHNOLOGY OF FRESH MEATS (I)(On demand).
+SCIENCE AND TECHNOLOGY OF FRESH MEATS (I) (On demand).
 Three credit hours.
 Two hours of lecture and one four-hour laboratory per week.
-Prerequisite: INPE 4005 or CIAN 4005 or authorization of the Director of the Department.
+Prerequisite: CIAN 4005 or authorization of the Director of the Department.

 Principles and practices in the handling, processing and preservation of beef, pork, and poultry meats.